FAQs

 Who is Critical Takes for?

-Critical Takes is a not-for-profit discussion platform for people from progressive civil society around the world who are critical of the power of multinational corporations.
+Critical Takes is a not-for-profit discussion platform for people from civil society around the world who are critical of the power of multinational corporations.

 The definition of “civil society” here is broad and includes various groups and people with progressive aims, including non-governmental organisations, coalitions and networks; activists and campaigners; not-for-profit, charitable and voluntary organisations; trade unions; academia, research institutes and think thanks; progressive media organisations, journalists and media commentators.
+The work of Critical Takes is based on the universality of human rights.

 What is the purpose of Critical Takes?